geoserver/geoserver/doc/en/user/source/community/json-ld/querying.rst

 JSON-LD Bacward Mapping
 ============================

 When performing queries, using CQL filters, against layers that support a JSON-LD output, it will be possible to reference the JSON-LD document attributes in the CQL expressions.
-The JSON-LD output format plugin will take care of interpreting the CQL filter a translate it, when possible, to a data source native filter.
+The JSON-LD output format plugin will take care of interpreting the CQL filter and translate it, when possible, to a data source native filter.
 For example, if that data source is a relational database, the CQL filter will be translated to one or multiple SQL queries that will be used to retrieve only the needed data.

 Consider the following JSON-LD output example: